-If you are a Cuban native or citizen who has already been physically present in the United States for at least one year at the time USCIS paroles you, then you may apply for adjustment of status immediately after being paroled.
+If you are a Cuban native or citizen who has already been physically present in the United States for at least one year at the time DHS paroles you, then you may apply for adjustment of status immediately after being paroled.
 The law does not require the one-year period of physical presence to occur after your parole.

-CAA for Abused Spouses and Children [subheader]
+CAA for Abused Spouses and Children

 You may apply for adjustment of status if you are an abused spouse or child of a CAA-eligible spouse or parent.
-VAWA confidentiality provisions (8 U.S.C.
-1367) apply to you as the abused spouse or child of a principal CAA-eligible spouse or parent.
+Special confidentiality protections (described at 8 U.S.C. section 1367) apply to you as the abused spouse or child of a principal CAA-eligible spouse or parent.
+8 U.S.C. section 1367 provides two forms of critical protection.
+The first form of protection is a prohibition on adverse determinations against the victim based on information provided solely by their abuser and other prohibited sources.
+The second form of protection is a prohibition on disclosure of any information about the victim to third parties, except in certain very limited circumstances.